shinde-mahendra/github-enterprise/demo-03.md

 6. Review and update the workflow file as needed (e.g., set the correct image name and registry).
 7. Click **"Start commit"** and then **"Commit new file"** to add the workflow to your repository.

-> This workflow will automatically build and publish your Docker image to GitHub Container Registry on every push.